UBC-MDS/Capstone_Project_Survey/PROPOSAL.md

 According to FIPPA, an IP address constitutes indirectly identifying information.
 Since we have no interest in survey respondents' IP addresses, we will switch off the IP tracking feature provided by the survey tool.

-If it important to enable a participant to make an informed decision about participating in our online survey.
+It is important to enable a participant to make an informed decision about participating in our online survey.
 To achieve this goal, we need to include a cover letter in our survey.
 In this cover letter, we will include: the study title, contact information of the PI, a short description of the study, risks and benefits, limits to confidentiality, a statement that participation is optional, and the UBC Research Participant Complaint Line text.